Seeking ideas for different classroom desk arrangements to try?

 Following you will find examples of classroom desk arrangement ideas.

 The “pair up” arrangement involves placing students in pairs using a set of desks or a single bench.

 It is also a common layout for science rooms that utilize tables instead of desks.
 The desks or tables can face forward or toward each other in groups of two.

-Within this classroom desk arrangement desks face toward one or two desks in the center, creating two E-shapes
+With the butterfly, desks face toward one or two desks in the center, creating two E-shapes

-Additionally, this layout allows students to easily work independently or in small groups while the center desks encourage self-paced learning.
+This layout allows students to easily work independently or in small groups while the center desks encourage self-paced learning.